ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 title: "A discussion regarding counterpoint"
 ---

 I was fully intending to make this post about cadences, as an entry into harmony.
 But then I started reading about cadences, and lost interest, perhaps due to past familiarity but also due to a lack of motive.
 Further, my current favorite resource, [Integrated Music Theory](https://intmus.github.io/inttheory20-21/05-counterpoint-embell-shapes/1-introcounterpoint.html), discusses counterpoint briefly before proceeding to harmony.
-I realized then that this might be a sensible thing to do: From the perspective of understanding sound and consonance, counterpoint is more fundamental and honest than harmony.
+I realized then that this might be a sensible thing to do: From the perspective of understanding sound and consonance, counterpoint is more fundamental and honest.

 So next I started reading several resources including Integrated Music Theory covering species counterpoint, the classical pedagogical approach recorded by Fux.
 But this became very dry as well.

-I started researching generically about counterpoint, and I realize that a softer discussion about counterpoint and its value was warranted.
+I started researching generically about counterpoint, and realized that a softer discussion about counterpoint and its value was warranted.

 ### A brief introduction

-We introduce the following terminology:
+We introduce the following terminology.

 Parallel motion: